Fairer Welfare benefits

 The Government has announced it will not appeal this judgment.
 It is now for Government to bring forward legislation to amend the eligibility rules and we are urging them to do this as quickly as possible.

 Changes to bereavement benefits from April 2017

-We are leading a coalition of organisations concerned about the changes.
+We've been leading a coalition of organisations concerned about these changes.
 Read our latest briefing here.

 Although we can make clear statements about how the changes will affect groups of widowed parents, it is almost impossible to predict the impact on a specific individual family, and to work out whether they would be worse off under the old or new scheme of bereavement benefits.

 For parents who are terminally ill and worried about the future of their family, it is important to make sure they are claiming all the benefits they are currently entitled to.
 There is a good guide here, with specific information for people whose death ‘can reasonably be expected’ in the next six months.